bluesky/bluesky/doc/source/callbacks.rst

 Often, the same subscriptions are useful each time a certain kind of plan is run.
 To associate particular callbacks with a given plan, give the plan a ``subs`` attribute.
+All the built-in plans already have a ``subs`` attribute, primed with a dictionary of empty lists.

 .. ipython:: python

-    plan.subs = LiveTable(dets)
+    plan.subs

-As above, this can be one callback, a list of callbacks, or a dictionary.
-They will be used automatically each time the plan is executed by the Run Engine.
+Append functions to these lists to route Documents to them every time the plan is executed.

 .. ipython:: python

+    plan.subs['all'].append(LiveTable(dets))

+Now our ``plan`` will invoke ``LiveTable`` every time.

+.. ipython:: python

     RE(plan)

+Now suppose we change the detectors used by the plan.

+.. ipython:: python

+    plan.detectors.remove(det3)
+    plan.detectors

+The ``LiveTable`` callback is now out of date; it still includes ``[det1, det2, det3]``.
+How can we make this more convenient?

 To customize the callback based on the content of the plan, use a subscription
 factory: a function that takes in a plan and returns a callback function.
-For example, ``LiveTable`` takes list of data columns to be displayed.
-A *subscription* requires us to update that list if we use different detectors.
-A *subscription factory* intercepts the plan before it is executed and can update the list of columns on the fly.

 .. code-block:: python

-    def table_of_detectors(plan):
+    def make_table_with_detectors(plan):
         dets = plan.detectors
         return LiveTable(dets)

-    plan.sub_factories = table_of_detectors

-Every time the plan is executed a new ``LiveTable`` is made on the fly, based with a list of columns that is updated to reflect the list of detectors.
+    plan.sub_factories['all'].append(make_table_with_detectors)

+When the plan is executed, it passes *itself* as an argument to its own ``sub_factories``, producing customized callbacks.
+In this examples, a new ``LiveTable`` is made on the fly.
+Each time the plan is executed, new callbacks are made via factory functions like this one.

+A plan can have both normal subscriptions in ``plan.subs`` and subscription factories in ``plan.sub_factories``.
+All will be used.

 Subscribe for every run
 +++++++++++++++++++++++